• Skip to main content

 • Wet and crumple a sheet of parchment paper.
 Flatten it out again and gently place it over the bottom and sides of the pie crust.
 Line with pie weights to hold it in place.

-• Bake the chilled crust for 15 minutes.
-Allow it to cool before removing the pie weights and parchment paper.
+• Bake the crust for 15 minutes.
+Remove the pie weights and parchment paper.
+Return the empty crust to the oven and bake for another 10 minutes.

 Filling